Kitsunechin/search-for-country-to-visit-casptone-server/README.md

 * I want to be able to view a list of countries which I have visited
 * As a new and returning user
 * I would like to be able to add new countries to the list of visited countries
+* As a new and returning user I would like to be able to add notes to countries

 #### Bucket-List Page
 * As a new and returning user